 How do we clean up from messy play?

-Cleanup is simple and effortless.
+Cleanup is simple.

 Did you notice the boys were playing in their swimsuits?
 That way, I can hose them and the Duplos down when finished.